Wesley College, Dublin: Move to Ballinteer

-In 1969 Wesley College sold its buildings at Appian Way in Dublin to Fitzwilliam Lawn Tennis Club and its other buildings at Burlington Road and Leeson Street Upper to property developers to form the site on which was later to be constructed the Burlington Hotel.
+In 1969 Wesley College sold its boarding house buildings at Appian Way in Dublin to Fitzwilliam Lawn Tennis Club.
+Its other boarding house buildings and grounds at Burlington Road and Leeson Street Upper were also sold to property developers to form the site on which was later to be constructed the Burlington Hotel.
+This included the former Tullamaine House, Burlington House and Burleigh House.

 The school then moved to its present 50 acre site in Ballinteer, a suburb of Dublin, at the foothills of the Dublin mountains.
 The final school activity on the old College site was the end-of-year service in the Large Schoolroom on 14 June 1969, followed by a celebration of Holy Communion in the chapel.
 The official opening and dedication of the new buildings at Ludford Park had taken place at 3.00 p.m. on Saturday, 7 June 1969, opened by Éamon de Valera, President of Ireland.

 The 1969 campus was added to in 1980, 1987, and 1991.
 A library and information technology building was added in 1999 and a new music and arts centre was opened in 2005.
-In 2019 a new sports centre was opened.
+In 2016, a new sports centre began construction and in 2019, the centre was opened.

 Christopher Woods announced his retirement in 2024 and Brian Moore succeed him starting from the academic year of 2024-2025.
 Brian Moore is a past Wesley Student and was the principal of Rathdown School in Thomastown.